Strangford_Harbour_Lough_070924CH110.jpg.jpg

 • Airports – Belfast International Airport (BFS) and Belfast City Airport (BHD) are the closest gateways; both are about a 45‑minute drive to the lough.

 • Road – The A2 runs along the Ards Peninsula, linking Belfast to Newtownards, Portaferry and the lough’s villages.
-Car hire, including electric‑vehicle options, is widely available.
+Car hire, including electric‑vehicle options, is widely available and recommended for flexibility.

 • Ferry – The Strangford‑Portaferry ferry crosses the Narrows in 6‑10 minutes, saving a 76 km road detour.
 It operates daily with the timetable below.